ezzing/3DLayout-documentation/1-Introduction.md

 Once created the subarea is listed below this buttons.
 You can then proceed to setup the subarea in the same way you work with standard areas.

+If you uncheck this option then the subarea can extend outside the area, following the area plane.

 <img class="w100" src="./layout-doc-imgs/imgs-sin-monitor/subarea-sample.jpg" alt="subarea-sample" />

-If you uncheck this option then the subarea can extend outside the area, following the area plane.
+## Remove Subareas

+By clicking the 'remove subareas' button all the subareas are removed and the area come back to its standard behaviour.